There is currently support for the following device types within Home Assistant:

 ping to send ICMP echo requests.
 This way you can check if a given host is online and determine the round trip times from your Home Assistant instance to that system.

-The sensor exposes the different round trip times values measured by
+The sensor exposes the different round trip times in milliseconds measured by

 ping as attributes: